 These time limits are called statutes of limitations.

-While you are still able to file your claim after the four-year time period has expired, you are unlikely to succeed.
+While you are still able to file your claim after the two-year time period has expired, you are unlikely to succeed.
 It is best to have the help of a Clearwater auto accident attorney to ensure your lawsuit is filed promptly and you avoid forfeiting your right to financial recovery.

 Immediately after an accident takes place, it is best to contact a Clearwater accident lawyer; it helps to avoid getting your right declined by insurance companies and facing legal pitfalls.
 Wendy Doyle-Palumbo is here to help you today.